prahaladbelavadi/server-side-nodejs-hong-kong-university-coursera/README.md

 - Error [ERR_HTTP_HEADERS_SENT]: Cannot set headers after they are sent to the client
 - throw new TypeError('JwtStrategy requires a secret or key')
+- 401: I still can't find how or what causedthis;  It threw  up an 40 1 status and respoonded with unauthorized.
+- Object validation failed: Likelycause some logic failed like validating th user comments checking author
+- Validation mistake: undecipherable errors: could be because the request parsed is in text and not in json formmat as expected by backend
 ---